Significance Tests for Event Studies

 Null Hypothesis Parametric Tests Nonparametric Tests Application

-$H_0: E(AR) = 0$ T Test Permutation Test Single Instance
+H0:E(AR)=0 T Test Permutation Test Single Instance

-$H_0: E(AAR) = 0$ Cross-Sectional Test, Time-Series Standard Deviation Test, Patell Test, Adjusted Patell Test, Standardized Cross-Sectional Test, Adjusted Standardized Cross-Sectional Test, and Skewness Corrected Test Generalized Sign TestGeneralized Rank T TestGeneralized Rank Z Test, and Wilcoxon Test Multiple Instances
+H0:E(AAR)=0 Cross-Sectional Test, Time-Series Standard Deviation Test, Patell Test, Adjusted Patell Test, Standardized Cross-Sectional Test, Adjusted Standardized Cross-Sectional Test, and Skewness Corrected Test Generalized Sign TestGeneralized Rank T TestGeneralized Rank Z Test, and Wilcoxon Test Multiple Instances

-$H_0: E(CAR) = 0$ T Test Permutation Test Single Instance
+H0:E(CAR)=0 T Test Permutation Test Single Instance

-$H_0: E(CAAR) = 0$ Cross-Sectional TestTime-Series Standard Deviation TestPatell TestAdjusted Patell TestStandardized Cross-Sectional TestAdjusted Standardized Cross-Sectional Test, and Skewness Corrected Test Generalized Sign TestGeneralized Rank T Test, and Generalized Rank Z Test Multiple Instances
+H0:E(CAAR)=0 Cross-Sectional TestTime-Series Standard Deviation TestPatell TestAdjusted Patell TestStandardized Cross-Sectional TestAdjusted Standardized Cross-Sectional Test, and Skewness Corrected Test Generalized Sign TestGeneralized Rank T Test, and Generalized Rank Z Test Multiple Instances

 Table 2: Tests by name (1-9 are parametric, 10-16 are non-parametric)